 If you are uncomfortable or unwilling to work on your own pen nibs, you could opt to reach out to a fountain pen repair specialist or nib meister.
 There are a number of nib specialists in the USA that are reliable and highly frequented by collectors.
 Some may even have a wait list that is months long.
 Nib miesters can add a whole new dimension to your experience with your beloved pens by offering a specialty grind like cursive italic, oblique or architect (to name a few nib styles).

-with non-marking, acid-free lining that separates each pen from touching each other is ideal.
+If your collection has grown to over 20 pens, you may need to upgrade your "home base" storage to ensure the pens are adequately protected over the long term.
+This means storing them in something other than a mug.
+A pen case with non-marking, acid-free lining that separates each pen from touching each other is ideal.
 Pen trunks can sometimes go up to 50 - 100 pens, but are quite costly.
 Many collectors have opted to go for a DIY, homegrown approach that usually involves a trip to IKEA.
 If your collection has grown to an epic size, some folks resort to cataloging all of their pen purchases in a spreadsheet, for which some members of the pen community have devised a format to use for convenience.

 Have a tip for other pen collectors?
 Share our post with the tag #pengeekproblems and add your pro tips (with photos) to show how you can handle your growing pen obsession.
 Feel free to comment below to